 Melt lakes are part of the whole drainage system of ice sheet hydrology.
-Given sufficient meltwater availability, the location of lake formation is foremostly controlled by the topography of the ice sheet surface (Lüthje et al 2006).
+The development of a lake is foremostly controlled by the topography of the ice sheet surface (Lüthje et al 2006).
 Lakes therefore act as a sink for the englacial channels which distribute the water across and through the ice sheet.
 The position of lakes on the Greenland Ice Sheet is therefore largely controlled by the underlying bedrock topography (Lampkin and Vanderberg, 2011).